gizmonicus/openshift-dev/README.md

 * This has been tested with Vagrant 1.9.1

 # Bootstrapping
 Run the bootstrap.sh script to bootstrap the Openshift cluster.
 This will set up all the cluster hosts in such a way that the ansible installer scripts will work.
 You will need to run that script manually from the master.
-I've done it this way so you can test upgrade playbooks, install and test new versions, etc. Additionally, before running the ansible installer, you should copy the example hosts file from /home/vagrant/ansible-hosts.example to /etc/ansible/hosts.
+I've done it this way so you can test upgrade playbooks, install and test new versions, etc.

 # Initial installation
 When you run vagrant up (or use the bootstrap.sh script), you will get three clean VMs with all the pre-requisites installed; Openshift is not installed by default.
 This means you get to install it yourself (yay!).
 Do the following to get Openshift installed: